New Visitor Orientation

 Note that programs identified as "Other Reviewed Programs" have not undergone a full review by PPN.
 Information about the indicators impacted by the program, a brief overview of the program, and a link to review evidence of the program's effectiveness synthesized by another credible organization is provided for all Other Reviewed Programs.

 The Programs that Work section can be searched in the following ways:

 - By topic (including target age of child, outcomes improved, setting, and services)

 PPN Issue Briefs provide a concise overview of research-based information on a variety of topics, including child abuse and neglect, high school graduation, low birthweight, and more.

-Child Policy experts share their perspectives on a variety of topics, including television programming for children under two years old, child abuse prevention, child care quality, effective State Children's Health Insurance Program (SCHIP) policy, preventing low birth weight, and the quality of children's health care in the United States.
+Child policy experts share their perspectives on a variety of topics, including television programming for children under two years old, child abuse prevention, child care quality, effective State Children's Health Insurance Program (SCHIP) policy, preventing low birth weight, and the quality of children's health care in the United States.

 Resources by Topic

-This section includes links to databases, fact sheets, screening tools, seminal reports, and a variety of other resources that are among the best research-based materials available on children and families.
+The Resources by Topic section includes links to databases, fact sheets, screening tools, seminal reports, and a variety of other resources that are among the best research-based materials available on children and families.